ayonli/ngrpc/README.md

     - `key` The private key filename when using SSL.
     - `connectTimeout` Connection timeout is milliseconds, the default value is `5_000` ms.
     - `options` Channel options, see https://www.npmjs.com/package/@grpc/grpc-js for more details.
-    - `stderr` Log file used for stderr when starting the app via CLI command with `--detach` option.
+    - `stderr` Log file used for stderr.
     - `env` The environment variables passed to the `entry` file.

 With these simple configurations, we can write our gRPC application straightforwardly in a `.proto`